 The Reverend Jimmie Sanders was appointed in June 1990 and he challenged the church with the theme of “Let’s Get Busy”.
 The church responded to the challenge with a church revitalization and after school tutorial programs were implemented.
 A Boy Scout troop unit was established and the inquiring of securing a community developer was started under the Reverend Sanders tenure.

 June 1992, the Reverend Ellis White, Jr. was appointed as pastor.
 Under Reverend White’s leadership, the mission statement of the church was revised to include a greater emphasis on mission and outreach.
 In June of 2008 Reverend Leatha Brown was appointed to Bluff Road.
 Under Reverend Brown’s leadership, the church turned its focus on the community.
 Focusing on the community, Reverend Brown led the charge as we planned for the 33rd Anniversary held November 13-16, 2008.

 In July 2014, Bluff Road United Methodist Church welcomed Rev. Daniel Troy Hembree, Ph.D., and his wife, Amenti Sujai, Ph.D.
 Under the leadership of Pastor Hembree the church became financially solvent and focused on service to the community, religious education and social justice.

-In June of 2019 we welcomed our current pastor, Reverend Kenneth Middleton and his wife Jenny Middleton whose passion to to lead Bluff Road to be a community that embraces one another as family with love.
+In June of 2019, we welcomed Reverend Kenneth Middleton and his wife Jenny Middleton whose passion was to to lead Bluff Road to be a community that embraces one another as family with love.